 Filling, Jeremy, and Nicholas Splat, creators.
 Inspector Grilling.
 Feel Good Television, 2007-10.

 “The Shish Kebab Murder.”
-Inspector Grilling: Season 2.
-Directed by Emma Killjoy, screenplay by Esther Lovegood, Feel Good Television, 2008.
+Inspector Grilling: Season 2, directed by Emma Killjoy, screenplay by Esther Lovegood, episode 3, Feel Good Television, 2008, disc 1.
+DVD.

 “The Shish Kebab Murder.”
-Inspector Grilling: Season 2.
-Directed by Emma Killjoy, performance by Quentin Gifford, Feel Good Television, 2008.
-Hulu, www.hulu.com/watch/157483.
+Inspector Grilling, directed by Emma Killjoy, performance by Quentin Gifford, season 2, episode 3, Feel Good Television, 2008.
+Netflix, www.netflix.com/.

 If you are citing a CD, LP, or even a cassette, you have a number of options.